Mycena galopus: Similar species

-The "red edge bonnet", Mycena rubromarginata, is also grayish-brown, but it has gill edges that are red, and it does not ooze latex when broken.
-It has amyloid, pip-shaped to roughly spherical spores that measure 9.2–13.4 by 6.5–9.4 µm.
+The "red edge bonnet", M. rubromarginata, is also grayish-brown, but it has gill edges that are red, and it does not ooze latex when broken.
+It has amyloid, pip-shaped to roughly spherical spores that measure 9.2–13.4 by 6.5–9.4 μm.

 Ecology, habitat, and distribution

 Mycena galopus is a saprobic fungus, and plays an important role in forest ecosystems as a decomposer of leaf litter.
 It has been estimated in the UK to account for a large portion of the decomposition of the autumn leaf litter in British woodlands.
 It is able to break down the lignin and cellulose components of leaf litter.
 Grown in axenic culture in the laboratory, the fungus mycelium has been shown to degrade (in addition to lignin and cellulose) hemicelluloses, protein, soluble carbohydrates, and purified xylan and pectin using enzymes such as polyphenol oxidases, cellulases, and catalase.
 It is particularly adept at breaking down lignin, which is the second most abundant renewable organic compound in the biosphere, after cellulose.
 Research also suggests that the fungus weathers soil minerals, making them more available to mycorrhizal plants.
 Phosphorus, an important macronutrient influencing plant growth, typically occurs in primary minerals like apatite, or other organic complexes, and its low solubility often results in low phosphorus availability in soil.
 The biological activity of M. galopus mycelium can increase the availability of phosphorus and other nutrients, both as a result of soil acidification due to cation uptake and via the release of weathering agents such low molecular mass organic acids.
 Studies have shown that the fungus is sensitive to low concentrations of sulphite (SO32−), a byproduct of sulphur dioxide pollution, suggesting that this pollution can be toxic to the growth of the fungus (and the subsequent decomposition of leaf litter) at environmentally relevant concentrations.

-The fruit bodies of Mycena galopus grow in groups to scattered on humus under hardwoods or conifers.
+The fruit bodies grow in groups to scattered on humus under hardwoods or conifers.
 In the United States, it is very abundant along the Pacific Coast from Washington to California, and also in Tennessee and North Carolina; its northern distribution extends to Canada (Nova Scotia).
 In Europe, it has been collected from Britain, Germany, Ireland, and Norway.